uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Firstly, TCP starts by doing what is known as a handshake.
 This basically means the two computers say to each other: "Hey, we’re going to use TCP for this image.
-Reconstruct it as you would".
+Reconstruct it as you would."

 Next is **Ordering**.
 Since a computer can’t look at data and order it like we can (like when we do a jigsaw puzzle or play Scrabble™) they need a way to "stitch" the packets back together.
-As we saw in *Packet Attack*, if you delayed a message that didn’t have ordering, the message may look like "HELOLWOLRD".
+As we saw in *Packet Attack*, if you delayed a message that didn’t have ordering, the message may arrive like "HELOL".
 So, TCP puts a number on each packet (called a sequence number) which signifies its order.
-With this, it can put them back together again.
+With this, it can put them back together despite the order in which packets arrive.
 It’s a bit like when you print out a few pages from a printer and you see "*Page 2 of 11*" on the bottom.
 Now, if packets do become out of order, TCP will wait for all of the packets to arrive and then put the message together.